mhamzanadeem/SE_Project/README.md

 ---

-## 📂 Project Structure
+## Project Structure
 ```
 SE_Project/
-│-- Frontend/  # React.js frontend
+│── Frontend/   # React frontend
-│-- project/   # Django backend
+│── project/    # Django backend
-│-- myenv/     # Python virtual environment
-│-- README.md  # Documentation
+│── README.md   # Project documentation
 ```

 ---

-## 🌟 Features
+## Contributions
-- **Frontend**: Built with React.js and Material-UI
-- **Backend**: Django REST Framework with CORS support
-- **Image Handling**: Pillow library integrated
-- **Cross-Origin Requests**: Handled using `django-cors-headers`
+Feel free to fork this repository and submit pull requests.
+Suggestions and improvements are always welcome!

 ---

-## 📌 Notes
-- Ensure that you activate the virtual environment before running backend commands.
-- The frontend should be run separately from the backend.
-- If any dependencies are missing, install them as needed.

----

-## 📧 Contact
+## License
-For any issues or contributions, feel free to submit a pull request or open an issue in the repository.

-Happy coding! 🚀
+This project is open-source and available under the [MIT License](LICENSE).